lamdu/lamdu/doc/NameAutoGen.md

 A variable from an outer scope may clash with several inner scope variables that do not clash with each other.
 In this case too all of them get different disambiguation tags.

-**Idea/suggestion**: For local variables, perhaps we could had only the inner scope variables have disambiguation tags, where the number is a counter for how many variables with the same name this variable "shadows".
-Note that this way variables from different scopes aren't grouped together even though they shadow the same variable.
-I think this will make the numbering less arbitrary and perhaps more straight-forward?
+**Idea/suggestion**: Only when an inner scope variable shadows an outer one, add a disambiguation tag to it.
+The outer variable need not have a tag.
+The number in the tag counts the number of outer variables shadowed.
+In a sense, this reverts to de-bruijn indexing for variables that don't have unique names.

 ### Clashes in hole results